-The 2011 Plan will be administered by a committee (the "Committee") designated by the Company's Board of Directors and constituted to permit the 2011 Plan to comply with applicable provisions of Rule 16b-3 under the Securities Exchange Act of 1934 (or any successor rule) and Section 162(m) of the Code.
+The 2014 Plan will be administered by a committee (the "Committee") designated by the Company's Board of Directors and constituted to permit the 2014 Plan to comply with applicable provisions of Rule 16b-3 under the Securities Exchange Act of 1934 (or any successor rule) and Section 162(m) of the Code.
 It is intended that at all times the Committee will be comprised solely of directors who are both: (i) non-employee directors, as defined in Rule 16b-3; and (ii) outside directors, as defined in Treas.
 Reg.
 1.162-27.
 The Committee will initially be the Corporate Governance and Compensation Committee of the Board.
+Options may be granted to directors (five individuals), officers (three individuals) and salaried employees of the Company and any of its subsidiaries (approximately 100 individuals), in the discretion of the Committee and using criteria it determines from time to time.
+However, no individual may receive grants covering, in the aggregate, more than 90,000 shares in any calendar year, including options, grants of restricted stock, restricted stock units and performance shares.